Sporterizing the Mosin Nagant Part 1- Making sure your rifle is safe to shoot

 What are the two most critical safety checks for a Mosin Nagant before sporterizing?

-The two critical safety checks for a Mosin Nagant are headspace and firing pin protrusion.
-Ensuring these are within safe limits prevents dangerous malfunctions and ensures the rifle is safe to fire after modifications.
+The two most critical safety checks for a Mosin Nagant are headspace and firing pin protrusion.
+Ensuring these are within safe limits prevents catastrophic failure and ensures reliable function before any modifications or shooting commence.

 How do you check headspace on a Mosin Nagant?

-To check headspace, you need to remove the bolt head and extractor, then use a Field headspace gauge.
+To check headspace, you must first disassemble the bolt, remove the bolt head and extractor, and then use a Field headspace gauge.
 The bolt should not close on a Field gauge; if it does, the rifle is unsafe to fire.

 What is the correct firing pin protrusion for a Mosin Nagant?

 The correct firing pin protrusion for a Mosin Nagant should be between .075 and .095 inches.
-This is typically checked using the notches on the Mosin multi-tool to ensure proper ignition without risking primer issues.
+This is typically measured using the notches on the rifle's multi-tool to ensure proper ignition without risking primer issues.

 More Gunsmithing & DIY Videos You Might Like